Deadlines for Fall 2024 Admission

 If you’re uncertain as to which area is most appropriate for you, contact the Graduate Advisor.

 Your UT EID (university electronic identification) will be emailed to you within 48 hours after you submit your ApplyTexas application.

 Please note that your UT EID (a combination of letters and numbers) is not your application number (numbers only).

 Current and Previous Degrees and Institutions

-- List current degree(s) you hold and/or will receive between now and the proposed semester for which you are applying for admission, where you have or will receive(d) them, and in what year (e.g. BFA, Gilligan’s Island University, 2010).
+List the degree(s) you currently hold or will receive between now and the semester for which you are applying for admission, the institution, and the year (e.g. BFA, Gilligan’s Island University, 2010).